 Mr. Kennedy was appointed to our Board of Directors in June 2023.
-Mr. Kennedy began his role as Founder & Senior Advisor - Energy Group for Amegy Bank in 2022, where he is currently employed.
-Prior to that, he was EVP & Head of Energy Banking at Amegy for 25 years.
+In July 2023, he joined Opportune LLP, a Houston-based energy consulting firm, where he is currently employed as a Managing Director.
+Prior to that, Mr. Kennedy spent 37 years in energy banking.
+He formed the energy banking group for Zions Bancorporation, dba Amegy Bank in 1997 and managed the group for more than 25 years where he was EVP & Head of Energy Banking.
+Beginning in May 2022, he transitioned to Founder & Senior Advisor of that Energy Banking Group, serving in that capacity until the end of 2023.
 Before his time with Amegy, he held a position as VP of Energy Banking at Wells Fargo.
 Prior to joining Wells Fargo, Mr. Kennedy held a position of AVP of Energy Banking at Bank One.
 He holds an M.B.A. with a concentration in Finance from Baylor University and received his Bachelor of Science degree in Petroleum Engineering from Texas A&M University.
 He has authored several articles on energy matters, including one regarding energy derivatives published in the October 2005 edition of the "Oil & Gas Financial Journal."
 He also served as the President of the Petroleum Club of Houston from 2022 to 2023 and is a founding board member of the Houston Energy Forum.